 On the second day, Harold was on watch at 6.30am, with around 20 other ships also around.
 At this time, the RAF had mastery of the skies, and no-one took any notice as a small plane approached.
 When Harold looked at it through his binoculars, he was astonished to see that it had crosses on it and was a German fighter.
 He immediately began firing at it, as did the other ships around him, but the fighter was able to escape.

 It was on the 10th June that they were towed back to Shoreham, near Brighton, where the ship was placed in dry dock for repairs for 42 days.
 Each of the crew was granted 21 days of leave during this time.
 After the repairs had been completed, they carried on taking supplies over to France, returning each time with around 500 German prisoners.
 This constituted their main role until the end of 1944, although they did land at Lecré Port, near Dieppe, two months after D-Day.
 The LCT was carrying troops on this mission, and there turned out to be no resistance as the Germans had left Lecré Port the previous day.

-After 1944, they no longer conducted supply trips to France, and were moved to Scotland.
-Harold was discharged in June 1946, at which point he returned to the telephone company.
+After 1944, Harold's ship no longer conducted supply trips to France, and was moved to Scotland.
+Harold was discharged in June 1946, at which point he returned to the telephone company where he'd worked before his call up.
 He did not like this, and got a Skill Card for the electrical union, which saw him move to work as an armature winder at Metro Vics for the next 12 years.
 He then decided to set up as a self-employed electrician for domestic appliances, a business which he would later pass on to his son.

 In reflecting on his wartime experience, Harold reflects that it brought him comradeship and relief from the boredom of a job that he disliked.
-He still describes receiving his call-up papers as the happiest day of his life, and believes that the comradeship is recaptured, decades after the events of D-Day, when the Normandy Vets meet together.
+He always described receiving his call-up papers as the happiest day of his life, and believed that the comradeship was recaptured, decades after the events of D-Day, when the Normandy Veterans met together.